Manage user profile photos

 Expose the profile edit endpoint

-The auth module registers userProfileInfo (read-only get()).
+The authentication module registers userProfileInfo (read-only get()).
 Upload methods live on UserProfileEditBaseEndpoint, which you must expose on your server.

 Create a concrete endpoint: